 Set Your “Clock Out” Time

-These helps keep you from being in work mode all the time.
+These help keep you from being in work mode all the time.
 I have workaholic tendencies and if I didn’t give myself time off I never would take a break.
 It is productive but that sure isn’t healthy.

 You are able to have time that basically gives your mind permission to relax so you’re not feeling like you should be working when you’re not working and the reverse is also true.